yyrdl/dload/readme.md

 The method (`dload.reload`) will reload target module ,and replace old module with new module globally.
 The only argument of `dload.reload` is the full path of target module.
 And it will reload  recursively,which means the child module will be reloaded at the same time.

-You can use this method to reload a module when something is changed.
+You can use this method to reload a module when it is changed.

 __Example__: